tom-on-the-internet/blog/content/posts/from-arch-linux-to-nixos.md

 ## Have you heard of NixOS

 I don't remember where I first heard of NixOS... it might have been Reddit, or maybe Hacker News.
 But I do remember that the commenter mentioned they left Arch Linux for NixOS.
 This surprised me.
-Arch felt like the endgame... what could attract someone elsewhere?
-Declarative configuration.
+Arch felt like the endgame... what could attract someone elsewhere? **Declarative configuration**.

+Later, a coworker mentioned that they use NixOS.
+I said I was on Arch.
+They told me that they _used to_ use Arch, but had switched to NixOS.
+Why?
+Again, **declarative configuration**.

 NixOS is similar to Arch Linux in many ways.
 They are both systemd based Linux operating systems that don't ship with a desktop environment.
 They both have a massive number of packages available.

 But NixOS is different than nearly every other operating system because of how you define system configuration.

-## What is "system configuration"
+## What is system configuration

 When you first install an operating system, it asks you for your username.
 It also asks where you live and what language you speak.
 That's system configuration.